Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/purple-worm.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 255, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Purple Worm](2-Mechanics/CLI/bestiary/monstrosity/purple-worm.md)
 *Source: Monster Manual p.
 255, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD.*